 Skip to Content

-Metastatic cancer to the lung is cancer that starts somewhere else in the body and spreads to the lungs.
+Lung metastases are cancerous tumors that start somewhere else in the body and spread to the lungs.

-Metastatic tumors in the lungs are cancers that developed at other places in the body (or other parts of the lungs) and spread through the bloodstream or lymphatic system to the lungs.
+Metastatic tumors in the lungs are cancers that developed at other places in the body (or other parts of the lungs).
+They then spread through the bloodstream or lymphatic system to the lungs.
 It is different than lung cancer that starts in the lungs.

-However, almost any cancer has the ability to spread to the lungs.
+Nearly any cancer can spread to the lungs.
+Common cancers include:

-Note: In most cases, there are no lung-related symptoms when the tumors are found.
+In most cases, there are no lung-related symptoms when the tumors are found.

-However, the main tumor must be curable, and the patient must be strong enough to go through the surgery and recovery.
+However, the main tumor must be curable, and the person must be strong enough to go through the surgery and recovery.

-Other, less common treatments include:
+Less common treatments include:

 You can ease the stress of illness by joining a support group where members share common experiences and problems.
-For this condition, see cancer support group.

 You and your family may want to start thinking about end-of-life planning, such as:

-Call your health care provider if you have a history of cancer and you develop:
+Call your provider if you have a history of cancer and you develop:

 Not all cancers can be prevented.
 However, many can be prevented by:

-Rusch VW.
+Ripley RT, Rusch VW.
 Lung metastases.
-In: Abeloff MD, Armitage JO, Niederhuber JE, Kastan MB, McKenna WG.
+In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
-4th ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier; 2008:chap 58.
+5th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 52.